alvarogarcia7/blog_source/content/blog/draft_agile-barcelona-openspace.md

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Full attendance at <a href="https://twitter.com/hashtag/laFormulaDeLaCocacola?src=hash">#laFormulaDeLaCocacola</a> at the <a href="https://twitter.com/hashtag/agileBcnOS?src=hash">#agileBcnOS</a>, facilitated by <a href="https://twitter.com/jaumejornet">@jaumejornet</a> and <a href="https://twitter.com/pavleras">@pavleras</a> at <a href="https://twitter.com/netmindIT">@netmindIT</a> <a href="https://t.co/GFHpqTRJrp">pic.twitter.com/GFHpqTRJrp</a></p>&mdash; Alvaro Garcia (@alvarobiz) <a href="https://twitter.com/alvarobiz/status/860800423787204608">May 6, 2017</a></blockquote>

+In this session, Jaume Jornet and Pablo Domingo explained flow efficiency and resource efficiency to us, using simple terms and compelling stories, without using any specific jargon.
+Explaining the efficiencies using games (with volunteers).

+They mention that this format works very well with C-level employees and other executives.

 ### Teaching from the back of the room

 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">Super graphic recording de <a href="https://twitter.com/zigiella">@zigiella</a> durante la charla de Training from the BACK of the Room! <a href="https://twitter.com/hashtag/gracias?src=hash">#gracias</a>! <a href="https://twitter.com/hashtag/agilebcnOS?src=hash">#agilebcnOS</a> <a href="https://t.co/5NeiWad9hm">pic.twitter.com/5NeiWad9hm</a></p>&mdash; Miquel Rodríguez (@miquelrodriguez) <a href="https://twitter.com/miquelrodriguez/status/860888995148034048">May 6, 2017</a></blockquote>